 Roller coasters at amusement parks utilize potential energy and kinetic energy.
-Typically, a roller coaster car is pulled up by a motor, gaining its initial potential energy.
+Typically, a motor pulls up the roller coaster car to gain its initial potential energy.
 Once at the peak point, no motors are connected to the car in any way.
-The car begins its winding and looping decent along a track that has been designed to safely transfer the potential energy into kinetic energy while making it a thrilling ride.
+The car begins its winding and looping decent along a track that has been designed to safely convert potential energy into kinetic energy while making it a thrilling ride.

-If the car is going through a loop-de-loop, and does not have enough kinetic energy, it will not stay on the track as it reaches the peak of the loop.
+If the car goes through a loop-de-loop and does not have enough kinetic energy, it will not stay on the track as it reaches the peak of the loop.
 Kinetic energy is measured as KE=(mV2)/2), where m is the mass of the object and V is the velocity.
 Potential energy is measured as PE =mgh, where m is the mass, g is the gravitational force, and h is the distance above the reference point where the mass starts.

-Ideally, all the potential energy is converted to kinetic energy.
-This never holds true, as some of the energy is lost to friction.
+Ideally, all the potential energy is converted to kinetic energy, but in reality, this never holds true, since some of the energy is lost to friction.
 Because of the loss of energy, the peak of the loops must be lower than the initial starting point of the car.
 See Worksheet 3 for a reference diagram.

 With the Students

-- Show Worksheet 1: Reference Diagram as an overhead transparency or make copies and pass ithem out as a handout to all students.
-Discuss the worksheet.
+- Show Worksheet 1: Reference Diagram as an overhead transparency OR make copies and distribute as a student handout.
+Discuss the energy concepts illustrated on the worksheet.

-- Pass out Worksheet 2: Building Guidelines to all students.
-Review the task and design criteria.
+- Hand out Worksheet 2: Design and Building Guidelines to all students.
+Review the task, design criteria and scoring.

 - Divide the class into groups of three students each.

-- Give each group one marble, a container to catch the marble, one foam piece, one toothpick, and a one-foot piece of masking tape.
+- Give each group 1 marble, a container to catch the marble, 1 foam piece, 1 toothpick, and a one-foot piece of masking tape.

-- Have each team design and test a preliminary prototype.
+- Have each team design and test a preliminary prototype using the provided materials.

 - Permit additional materials to be purchased during the first phase of design and testing, about 30 minutes.
 Once materials have been obtained from the store, they may not be returned or exchanged.

-- Allow 10 minutes to finalize designs.
-Give each group one "P" sticker and one "K" sticker.
+- Give teams 10 minutes to finalize their designs.
+Give each group 1 "P" sticker and 1 "K" sticker.
 Remind groups to use the stickers to mark the places on their roller coasters that have the greatest kinetic and potential energy.

 - When time is up, have groups step back from their roller coasters.
-Test each roller coaster individually by having a team member release the marble to go through it.
+Test each roller coaster individually by having a team member release the marble to run through it.
 Remember, each roller coaster must be able to stand alone and the marble must travel completely from start to finish.
-Permit two tries per coaster, though more testing can be done if time allows.
+Permit at least two tries per coaster, though more testing can be done if time allows.

 - Identify an "aesthetic rating."
-Have each group look at all of the roller coasters and come up with an aesthetic ratting (such as 1-6 if six groups, with 1 being the best).
+Have each group look at all of the roller coaster designs and come up with an aesthetic rating, such as 1-6 if six groups, with 1 being the best.
 Based on the group responses, the leader announces the ratings.